shravaniaher2020-create/Internship-Repository/Week_01/Task-05-Events, Alert & Basic Alert Triage/answers.md

   3. Would you immediately call this a confirmed attack?
 Why?

   ans: no we cannot call this an attack we need to investigate more and if necessary we need to escalate this

-4. Would you immediately call this a confirmed attack?
-Why?